 Anyway…I’m posting a lot, for me.
 Usually I’m lucky to get a post up every two weeks.
 So, because of this, I’m straining to think of what to write.
 Well, it’s not only because of my maniac posting, it also has a lot to do with things changing around here and not flowing because of it, which has led to me writing self-consciously on and off for the past 6 months or so.
 It sucks.

-I miss being excited to write…my brain rife with thoughts and musings that would pour easily from my fingertips as I typed.
+I miss being excited to write…my brain rife with thoughts and musings that would pour easily from my fingertips .
 I used to literally ‘check out’ as I was writing, having to snap out of these zones and back into the present when I was finished.

 So, because of this..I’m going to do something a little different, and then tell you about these easy and delicious chocolate clusters.
 You know how some bloggers choose one day of the week to write about stuff they love..sometimes with links?
 Well, I’m going to do a quick list of things that bugged or annoyed me the past week, minus links.

-I haven’t made stuffed artichokes in a few years, but I have a fabulous recipe from Biba Caggiano that’s more than worth the time it takes to scrape out the choke before stuffing.
+I haven’t made stuffed artichokes in a few years, but I have a fabulous recipe from Biba Caggiano that’s more than worth the time it takes to scrape out the choke before stuffing it.
 Sayonara, Italian Emporium.

 2. Saw a photo and link for a recipe for two ingredient truffles on the Yahoo home page slideshow.
 Umm…that’s what truffles are – two ingredients, chocolate and hot cream.
 Yeah,. some may add corn syrup and/or butter..but it’s not a norm.
 Nice lure for those who have never made truffles, Yahoo!

 3. Nice restaurants should not have microwaves.
 Ordered out a side of what usually are amazing meatballs from an Italian restaurant we frequent often.
 I got rubber balls.
-It took every ounce of strength I had to tear them apart, completely inedible.
+It took every ounce of strength I had to tear them apart.
+They were completely inedible.
 I had to bounce one just to see, and it bounced!
 Well..just a little bounce, but it bounced!
-Reheating meatballs in the microwave when someone phones in take-out – NOT a good idea.
+Reheating meatballs in the microwave when someone phones in take-out – NO, just…NO.

 4. I have an ear infection in my right ear.
 I’m a righty..I hold my phone to my right ear – the left is uncomfortable.
 If I had a nickel for every time I’ve screeched, “Whaaaaa?” or “Hehhh?” the past week, I could buy a side of rubber meatballs.